AdobeDocs/analytics-2.0-apis/data-repair.md

-# Data Repair API Beta
+# Data Repair API

-> NOTE: This page contains beta documentation that is subject to change before the final product release.
+The Data Repair API provides you with a mechanism to delete or edit certain existing Adobe Analytics data.

-The Data Repair API provides you with a mechanism to delete or edit certain existing Adobe Analytics data. repair requests are made by submitting a job definition to the Data Repair API, which includes the report suite, date range, variables and actions to be applied to the data.
-The Data Repair API Beta is free for customers to use, with a usage cap of 100 million rows of data scanned per report suite for the duration of the Public Beta.
-The Data Repair API Beta will be available from July 16, 2020 through October 7, 2020.
+Repair requests are made by submitting a job definition to the Data Repair API, which includes the report suite, date range, variables and actions to be applied to the data.

-The Data Repair API Beta currently supports the following actions:
+The Data Repair API currently supports the following actions:

 * Deleting Activity Map data
 * Deleting Custom Traffic (prop) data